 Interpretation of Dreams

 Nightmares are very vivid dreams that appear to be real events and can cause fear, anxiety or terror.
-Most nightmares occur during the rapid-eye-movement stage and they are so stressful that they wake up the sleeper, who is able to remember the dream.
+Most nightmares occur during the rapid-eye-movement stage and they are so stressful that they wake up the sleeper.
+Upon waking, the sleeper generally is able to remember the nightmare.
 It is not uncommon for a person having a nightmare to wake up screaming or talking.
 Sometimes nightmares occur when a person is ill with a fever, or as a side effect of administration or withdrawal of psychoactive drugs, such as sleeping pills.
-Nightmares may occur when an arm or a leg develops numbness or tingling, or by other external stimuli such as unpleasant odors or strange noises.
+Nightmares may occur when an arm or a leg develops numbness or tingling, or they may be triggered by other external stimuli such as flashes of light, unpleasant odors or strange noises.

 Lucid dreaming or conscious dreaming is a problem-solving technique that tries to take advantage of the free associations made during sleep.
 The technique requires a person to become completely immersed in trying to solve a problem.
 During the wakeful state, the problem is analyzed systematically and intensely without distracting stimuli.
 During sleep, unusual and random associations of the ideas studied during wakefulness can often provide insights for solving a problem.
 During lucid dreaming, it is often possible to exert conscious control over the dream.